clrke/codieval/README.md

 	$ javac codieval/admin/ProblemsManager.java
 	$ java codieval.admin.ProblemsManager

+### Admin Interface

+After opening codieval.admin.ProblemsManager, you have control over the administration side of the program.

+#### Choosing of Problems

+You can check and uncheck problems depending on what you want to include in the Code Evaluator for current session.
+Unchecked problems will not be shown.
+When asked if you want to save changes upon exiting the Problems Manager, make sure to confirm with "Yes" to have your checked and unchecked problems be commited.

+#### Searching of Problems

+You can search for any problem by typing your query at the search bar and pressing Enter.
+Searching for "a" will result to all problems with a letter "a" on the title.

+#### Viewing of Problem Information

+You can view the problems' information by clicking the Info button before the title of each problem.

+#### Adding of New Problems

+Upon clicking the New Problem button, a new dialog box will be shown for the input of a new problem.
+Set its Title and Description, then import its sample input and actual input.
+Sample inputs are usually smaller than actual inputs.
+Then, import your own sample source code.
+The source code's file name should appear at the space to the left of the "Import source code" button, along with its time complexity.
+After confirming the label's contents, try to Generate the output, and if successful, the "Save" button will become enabled.
+Clicking the Save button will save your new problem, given that you already have filled up the Title and Description.

+Once you have saved your problem, you might need to restart the Problems Manager in order for the new problem to show up in the problems list.

 ### Deployment

 After making a jar file, delete the codieval/ folder containing all the source codes, to avoid the users from tinkering with the code and recompiling it, possibly changing the mechanics of the system.